Willyfrog/silverbullet/README.md

 Requirements: node 16+ and npm 8+ as well as C/C++ compilers (for compiling SQLite, on debian/ubuntu style systems you get these via the `build-essential` package)

+> **Note**
+> If you are runing on MacOS Monterey (12.4) or later, sqlite might complain about not having python installed.
+> Run `npm config set python python3` before installing the deps.

 To run, after clone:

 ```shell